adaptivecomputing/plugins-mws/native/README.md

 SC=0 RESPONSE=Custom message here
 ```

-Additionally, if the URL type is a script (<code>exec</code> scheme), the exit code must be zero for success and non-zero for
+Additionally, if the URL type is a script (`exec` scheme), the exit code must be zero for success and non-zero for
 a failure case.

-The environment can be set for any scripts run by using the <code>environment</code> configuration parameter as described above.
+The environment can be set for any scripts run by using the `environment` configuration parameter as described above.

 ```
 config {